-The HSC course includes the development and realisation of a Major Design Project that contributes 60% toward the final examination mark.
+The HSC course includes the development and realisation of a Major Design Project, which contributes 60% towards the final examination mark.
 The project consists of a product, system or environment together with a design folio.
 It involves students in selecting and applying appropriate design, production and evaluation skills to satisfy an identified need or opportunity.